 Our YC deal provides the following:

-One free year of PostHog Cloud with up to 10 million events per month or a one-year enterprise license if they want to self-host PostHog.
+- One free year of PostHog Cloud with up to 3 million events per month or a $12K voucher towards PostHog Scale if they want to self-host PostHog.

-- A referral scheme to get more of the above
+- A referral scheme that let's you double-down on the above deal

 Note: Batch-specific deals will be updated here as new batches come along.